Skittles: Telekinize the Rainbow

 What Nissan is really buying with “Create Your Terrain”

 This is not only a tech demo.
+The real question is whether your mechanic makes the capability story feel earned, not asserted.
 It is a positioning move.
 The message is that Nissan’s SUVs can handle anything, including terrain you have never seen before.
 And because the experience is interactive, it naturally increases dwell time, encourages sharing, and gives people a reason to return and try a “harder” build.

-What to steal for your own interactive launch
+What to borrow for your own interactive launch

 • Let the audience create the challenge.
 Self-made tests feel more authentic than brand-made obstacles.